spiral/docs/http/session.md

 ```

 ### Custom Session Handler
 The session component based on native PHP session implementation.
-By default, session content is stored in file system
+By default, session content stored in the file system
-in `runtime/session` directory.
+in the `runtime/session` directory.

-To change the session storage driver use any `SessionHandlerInterface` [compatible handler](https://www.php.net/manual/en/class.sessionhandlerinterface.php).
+To change the session storage driver, use any `SessionHandlerInterface` [compatible handler]https://www.php.net/manual/en/class.sessionhandlerinterface.php).

 ```php
 <?php